 Whats up with the term 'feminine hygiene'?

 When I began this project, I wanted to tackle the social issues surrounding menstruation.
 I specifically focused in on the term “feminine hygiene.”
-Not everyone who menstruates identifies as a woman, so the term “feminine hygiene” can be alienating.
+Not everyone who menstruates is a woman, so the term “feminine hygiene” can be alienating and dismissive of other genders.
 If you have a uterus, and are not taking hormones to suppress menstruation, you can menstruate regardless of your gender identity.

 Toxic Materials + Loud Packaging + Gendered Product = 'Feminine Hygiene'